 - Coloring books aren't just for kids.
 They're taking the internet by storm and providing hours of entertainment.
 If you're looking for one that speaks to you specifically, consider hopping over to Etsy and searching for your favorite hobbies!
 (PRO TIP: Be sure to follow us on social media because we may be releasing some options that hit especially close to home.)

 - While a lot of people are leaning on tech to curb their stay-at-home anxiety, we would like to nominate a more analog method: puzzles!
 It's a tried and true activity, and they're becoming even more popular; selling at record-breaking numbers.
 Just get a good one and lose yourself for an afternoon.
 It's a great way to spend the day while minimizing screen time.

-- Stage Door Players knows that you still need your musical fix, despite cancellations or delayed performances.
+- Stage Door Theatre knows that you still need your musical fix, despite cancellations or delayed performances.
 Dunwoody's professional theater is bringing the talent to you with their Stay at Home Concert Series featuring some favorite performers from seasons past.
 Follow along @dunwoodysdp.

 - Creativity comes in many forms and can offer a few minutes of escape from our new normal.
 Spruill Center for the Arts is offering virtual classes to get your creativity flowing and can be accessed through this link.
 Tune in weekdays at 10 am and Monday, Wednesday, and Friday at 4 pm to meet local artists, tour their studios and see what they are doing during this time of quarantine.

 - Give yourself a spa day!
 Angela Michael Skincare and Spa is selling At-Home Spa kits to get you back looking and feeling like yourself again.
 Order yours online and feel good knowing that your dollars went towards providing face masks and essential items for healthcare workers.